Reproducible Science

 GitHub + RStudio Integration

-• Clone repos with File → New Project → Version Control
+• Clone a repo: File → New Project → Version Control

 Practice & resources